Nickdev8/nickesselman.nl/liveblog.md

 Spending time with these people, building, laughing, dancing, sitting on the floor writing code at 1am... it felt like I belonged in a way I haven’t felt in a long time.

 And Paperclip. she made it all even more special.
 Her energy, her joy, her way of making everyone feel seen.
-I’ll miss her.
-A lot.

 It hurts to let go of this.
 But I know I’ll carry it with me.